Paragraphs and Essays

 Body

-After the topic sentence, the rest of the paragraph should go on to support this one proof with examples and explanation.
+After the topic sentence, the rest of the paragraph should go on to support this one proof with examples and an explanation.
 It is the details that support the topic sentences in the body paragraphs that make the arguments strong.
-Proof may include discussion of an opposing view, but it must include a rebuttal explaining why that opposing view does not make sense or otherwise not be considered valid.
+Proof may include a discussion of an opposing view, but it must include a rebuttal explaining why that opposing view does not make sense or, otherwise, not be considered valid.

 If the thesis statement stated that technology improved the quality of life, each body paragraph should begin with a reason why it has improved the quality of life.
 This reason is called a topic sentence.
 Following are three examples of body paragraphs that provide support for the thesis that modern technology has improved our lives through convenience, efficiency, and accessibility: